Quails are underrated poultry birds.

 These Birds are the Best quails for Meat Production

-It’s the best quail for meat and egg production because it only takes 6 to 8 weeks for them to fully mature and start laying eggs, making them the most lucrative option.
+It’s the best quail for meat and egg production because it only takes 6 to 8 weeks to fully mature and starts laying eggs, making them the most lucrative option.

 They’re the Best Egg Laying Quails

 It has to be the best egg-laying quail on this list, with an average of 300 eggs produced in a year.

 And their eggs only take 17 to 27 days to hatch.

 Another quality that makes this bird perfect for new poultry keepers is its easygoing but hearty temperament.